syncfusion-content/windowsforms-docs/WindowsForms/Diagram/FAQ/How-to-Add-Dynamically-Created-Symbol-Palette-to-PaletteGroupBar.md

 ---
 layout: post
 title: How to Add Symbol Palette to PaletteGroupBar | Syncfusion®
-description: how to add dynamically created symbol palette to palettegroupbar
+description: Learn how to dynamically add a symbol palette to a PaletteGroupBar in your application, enabling flexible and customizable UI design options.
 platform: windowsforms
 control: Diagram
 documentation: ug